Sharif University of Technology: Political activities

-Before the Islamic Revolution many political organizations including but not limited to Fadaian Khalg and People's Mujahedin of Iran active members and supporters were among students of the Sharif University.
-In the 14 years since its inception, many active members and supporters were arrested and killed by SAVAK among those Abdolmajid Pirzadeh Jahromi, Majid Ahmadzadeh (Fedaian Khlaq) can be named.

 Through the student political movement after the 2nd of Khordad Movement, Sharif students were also actively involved.
 The major groups with political intentions at Sharif, during 1997–2003, were students Basij and the Association of Muslim students, briefly called Anjoman (Association).
 Most other smaller groups were allies of either Basij or Anjoman.

 Basij was a serious opposer of Mohammad Khatami, the president of the time.
 Whereas, Anjoman was a loyal follower.

 There have been several clashes between member students of the two groups.
 Free speech tribunes, occasionally end in harsh quarrel-like debates.

 However, the major clash between Anjoman and Basij occurred while the student movement was in silence in most other universities.
-In 2006, a serious controversy resulting in physical tensions, occurred after Basij attempted to bury bodies of unknown Martyrs of the Iran–Iraq War at the universities' Mosque court.
+In 2006, a serious controversy resulting in physical tensions, occurred after Basij attempted to bury bodies of unknown martyrs of the Iran–Iraq War at the universities' Mosque court.

 Sharif University of Technology Association (SUTA)

-Sharif alumni and affiliates are spread worldwide since many of them continue their graduate studies in Europe or North America and also some of them immigrated to these countries, therefore it is not easy to establish a local organization to be contacted by the alumni.
-Sharif University of Technology Association (SUTA) is a global organization that was formed in 2000 to facilitate communication and collaboration among the graduates, faculty, and staff of the Sharif University.

 This non-profit organization is registered in the state of California, USA and has many chapters and affiliates around the world.
 Its mission is to enhance professional, academic, and social contacts among its membership, and to strengthen the ties between the association members living outside of Iran and the university.

-Since 2000 SUTA has had a reunion/conference every other year, in the following cities: San Diego (California), Toronto (Canada), Heidelberg (Germany), Santa Clara (California), Vancouver (Canada), Gothenburg (Sweden), Ottawa (Canada) and Milan (Italy).